Solo Travel in Kyrgyzstan

 Allow a whole day to get across the China border from Osh.
 It takes 6 hours from Osh to Sary Tash.
 There are direct buses from Osh to Kashgar or you can look for a shared taxi or 4WD taxi.

-If you are driving a car it’s easy to take a road trip along the Pamir Highway to cross the Kyzylart and Dor Dobo border.
+If you are driving a car when you are travelling in Kyrgyzstan, it’s easy to take a road trip along the Pamir Highway to cross the Kyzylart and Dor Dobo border.
 From Sary Tash you can cross the border to Bor Dobo in Tajikistan but due to limited public transport the best way is to arrange a taxi which takes approximately 45 minutes.

 If you have your Russian visa you can travel by train from Bishkek to Moscow